-We offer opportunities for the children and their siblings to play, develop and access therapies and activities.
-We provide the environment for children to build lasting relationships with their siblings, while also offering them the opportunity to grow and develop through fun activities.
+We provide the environment for children with additional needs and their siblings to build lasting relationships, while also offering them the opportunity to grow and develop together through play, activities and therapies.

 We provide information and support for families and carers, all under one roof and at the same time.
-We offer a range of workshops, therapies, support groups, or even a listening ear over a hot drink.
+We offer a range of workshops, therapies and support groups, or simply a listening ear over a hot drink.

 Haymarket Media Group visiting the Pedal Project at Skylarks

 What does Skylarks offer?

 Join inclusive and supportive play sessions